Homicide (1991 film): Reception

 As of January 2023, the film holds an approval rating of 88% on the review aggregator website Rotten Tomatoes based on 25 reviews.
 The website's consensus reads, "Guided by David Mamet's searing dialogue and assured direction, Homicide tells its morally complex story with an immersive mood and a crackling zeal."
 Roger Ebert praised it, giving it four out of four stars.

 Home media

-The film was released on VHS in 1992.
+The film was released on VHS in 1992 by Columbia TriStar Home Video and on DVD on October 13, 2003, by Columbia TriStar Home Entertainment.

-On September 8, 2009, the film was given a DVD release by the Criterion Collection.
+On September 8, 2009, the film was given a DVD release by The Criterion Collection.
 This director-approved release included an audio commentary with Mamet and Macy, as well as cast interviews and a gag reel.